RaccoonGG/FlaskyIPTV_Player/README.md

 ## Requirements

 - Python 3.9+ (tested on 3.14)
-- `ffmpeg` and `ffprobe` in PATH (required for recording, downloading, HEVC proxy, casting, and Multi-View)
+- `ffmpeg` and `ffprobe` in PATH (required for recording, downloading, HEVC proxy, casting, DVR, and Multi-View)
 - `yt-dlp` in PATH (optional — used as HLS fallback and for YouTube/Twitch URL resolution in Multi-View tiles)
 - Python packages: `flask`, `aiohttp`, `requests`, `yt-dlp`
 - `cast_addon.py` in the same directory (optional — enables casting to TV/speakers)
 - `multiview_addon.py` in the same directory (optional — enables Multi-View grid player)
+- `dvr_addon.py` in the same directory (optional — enables DVR scheduled recording tab)

 ---